GromovoiStanislav/NodeJS-gRPC/README.md

 - 11 - Generate JS code based on the message definitions specified in the "xxx.proto" file (JS)
 - 12 - Files transfer with gRCP (JS)
 - 13 - Auth service with gRCP (JS)
+- 14 - Realtime Chat with gRCP (JS)